Skip to main content

 Extract content from one or more URLs and save to storage.
 A dataset record is pushed for every successful page (status: 'success'); failed requests are pushed with status: 'failed', and skipped URLs can be recorded with --store-skipped-urls.
 The CLI exits with code 2 when at least one request fails after retries.

-contextractor extract https://example.com --mode precision --save json
+contextractor extract https://example.com --mode precision --save json-kvs

-contextractor extract https://a.com https://b.com --save txt
+contextractor extract https://a.com https://b.com --save txt-kvs

-contextractor extract --input-file urls.txt --dataset my-archive
+contextractor extract --start-urls-file urls.txt --storage ./my-archive

 export